dhellmann/pymotw/PyMOTW/glob/index.rst

     :literal:
     :start-after: #end_pymotw_header

-The character range [0-9] matches any single digit.
+The character range ``[0-9]`` matches any single digit.
 The range is ordered based on the character code for each letter/digit, and the dash indicates an unbroken range of sequential characters.
-The same range value could be written [0123456789], in this case.
+The same range value could be written ``[0123456789]``.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'glob_charrange.py'))